hselasky/libhpsat/README.md

 make all install
 </pre>

-## How to build the hpsolve application
+## How to build the hp3solve application
 <pre>
-make -C apps/hpsolve all install
+make -C apps/hp3solve all install
 </pre>

 ## Examples